Are You Mentally Ill? Am I?

 Of course, it is not a literal bridge, but any life event you may be anticipating (or dreading).
 Happy occasions can cause as much stress, sometimes more, than sad or scary ones.
 Look no farther than the stressed-out bride-to-be as she juggles all of the details in planning her wedding.

-Maybe it’s not such a happy time, but a time when you lost a job, and had trouble finding another; or the death of a parent or other beloved relative, or even a pet.
+Maybe it’s not such a happy time, but a time when you lost a job, and had trouble finding another; or the death of a parent or other relative, or even of a beloved pet.

 All are anxiety-producing events.